 Put your other habits to work

 You probably already have lots of other habits, both good and bad.
 One way to help make investing an ongoing habit is to build on top of existing ones.
-For example, if you get paid once a fortnight, you could set up an automatic payment to transfer some money to Sharesies that day.
-You could also make a point of logging into Sharesies and making sure you’ve invested the money in your Wallet every time you get paid.
-That way, you’ll never forget, unless you forget when you get paid (and nobody forgets when they get paid).
+For example, if you get paid once a fortnight, you could set up an automatic payment to transfer some money to Sharesies that day, then set up an auto-invest order to go out the next day!
+That way, you’ll never forget, because the whole process will happen in the background!

 Be kind to yourself

 You’re going to slip up here and there.
 You might forget to transfer money, or you might raid your Sharesies account to buy something nice.
 If (when) you do this, don’t throw in the towel!
 Life is busy and everyone misses their goals now and then.
 It’s much better to slip up once, then get back into your habit, than it is to slip up once, then give up forever.